Legal

 We process personal data only where we have a lawful basis.

-Where special category data is processed, we rely on Article 9 GDPR conditions or equivalent POPIA provisions, including employment law obligations or explicit consent where required.
+Where special category data is processed, we rely on Article 9 GDPR conditions or equivalent POPIA provisions, including employment law obligations, legal claims, or explicit consent, where required.

 5. Cookies and Tracking Technologies